Identification Documents: Driver’s License and State ID

 A person must provide the following in person when applying:

-• Must have applicant’s name as used at print and current address in Minnesota.
+- Must have applicant’s legal name* and current address in Minnesota.
 A P.O.
 (Post Office) Box will not suffice as proof of current residency in Minnesota.
+Some examples that have worked for international students include a bank statement, proof of health insurance, and/or official transcript.

 FAQ/Cases